 The UW Bothell campus is very safe.
 Security officers patrol by bike, car, and on foot.
 Additionally, security officers escort students to and from their cars.

 What is there to do in the greater Seattle area?

 Metropolitan Seattle is very hip and eclectic, offering a variety of fun things to do and see.

 I’m an international student and I don’t know anybody in the U.S. Is there anyone who can help my transition as an international student?

-The Center for International Education can help you with your adjustment here in the U.S.
+The International Student Services can help you with your adjustment here in the U.S.